Re-accreditation

 Step 2: complete the re-accreditation application form

-When you’ve passed the online course and assessment you can submit your application.
+When you have passed the assessment, you can submit your application.

 You will need to read the:

-You can then complete the re-accreditation application form (Word 1 MB)
+You can then complete the re-accreditation application form (Word 208 KB)

 Submit your application by email